Ejhay09/WolfreeOne.js/README.md

 - Log out and log back in to have the trial take effect.

 ### I can't paste anything into the console.
-- By default, Firefox does not allow you to paste stuff into the dev tools console.
+- By default, Firefox does not allow you to paste stuff into the console.
 - You have to manually type "allow paste" into the console to enable pasting.

-## FAQ

-### What is the default password?
-- The default password is the email address.

-### What to do when the 14-day trial plan expires?
-- Use WolfreeOne.js to generate a new account with the free trial plan activated.
-- Then continue using Wolfram|One for another 14 days with that new account.

 ## Available Cloud Resources